VinceMaestro/recast_test_bot/README.md

-# Chuck Norris Bot
+# Recast.AI starter kit NodeJS

-A simple chuck norris bot using Recast.AI's Bot Hosting
+A starter kit for developing bots on the [Recast.AI](https://recast.ai) platform.

-Check out the corresponding tutorial at https://blog.recast.ai/master-bot-hosting/.
+> **Note:** This project is currently in beta version and can be modified at any time.

 ## Requirements

 #### Node version

 We recommend to use at least `node v4.3.0`

 #### Recast.AI account